smontalbano/odin-mastermind/README.md

 Odin Project Mastermind

-This is a Ruby implementation of the lassic game Mastermind.
+This is a Ruby implementation of the classic game Mastermind.

+The game is completed but the computer will only guess randomly.